Ganesh-Vajrala/events-display-ccbp/README.md

-Click Here to check the output: https://lokaeventsdis.ccbp.tech
+Click Here to check the output(landscape devices): https://lokaeventsdis.ccbp.tech

 In this project, let's build an **Events** app by applying the concepts we have learned till now.